TIBHannover/oersi-setup/CONTRIBUTING.md

 ![Branching Strategy](doc/images/branching_strategy.png)

-### Workflow for external contributors
+### Branching Workflow for external contributors (fork)

 Any developer interested in collaborating should fork the repository and work on that local copy on a specific feature/topic.
-When the feature is fully implemented (see [Definition of Done](#definition-of-done)), a merge request can be opened to merge the changes into the development branch of the original repository.
+A feature branch should be created in the fork from the develop branch.
+When the feature is fully implemented (see [Definition of Done](#definition-of-done)), a merge request can be opened to merge the changes from the feature branch into the develop branch of the original repository.